FAMILY LINE AND HISTORY

 Be well, Catherine

 2023.
-Researched and compiled by Catherine (Clemens) Sevenau, with the contributions of cousins, kin, and fellow researchers, especially to Robert Marley who provided many of the Marley photos and Steve Sevenau who sent me an envelope of the Sevenau snapshots.
+Researched and compiled by Catherine (Clemens) Sevenau, with the contributions of cousins, kin, and fellow researchers, especially to Robert Stephen Marley, Jr. who provided many of the Marley photos. and Steve Sevenau, the son of Lou & Velma Sevenau, who sent me an envelope of Sevenau snapshots.

 Note: The cemetery headstone photos from Find A Grave contained herein are the property of those who photographed them.